svank/constellation-sketcher/README.md

 * `ConstellationSketcher.slideshow()` will draw constellations one after the other, with a short pause in between.
 The slideshow will start with the currently-configured constellation and select random constellations after.

+## Selecting Constellations

+Constellation Sketcher can display a specific constellation on demand, or it can display randomly-selected constellations.
+This is configured through the functions

+* `ConstellationSketcher.setConstellation(constellation)`: Sets the name of the constellation that will be drawn next.

+* `ConstellationSketcher.chooseRandomConstellation()`: Randomly selects the next constellation to be drawn.

+* `ConstellationSketcher.getConstellation()`: Returns the name of the currently set constellation.

+When randomly choosing constellations, different weights can be assigned to each of four constellation categories, which have been chosen based on the judgment of this northen-hemisphere author.
+Category membership is listed at the bottom of this README.
+The categories are:

+* *Popular*: well-known constellations.
+Default weight: 2

+* *Striking*: constellations that generally are large, have a more complex shape, and/or include a high density of background stars within the view.
+Default weight: 2

+* *Small*: very simple constellations, generally only one or two lines.
+Default weight: 1

+* *Medium*: constellations that are neither *small* nor *striking*.
+Default weight: 0

+The latter three categories are mutually-exclusive, but *popular* constellations are each included in one of the other three groups.
+A constellation's weight during selection is the largest of the weights assigned to the categories it is a member of.
+Weights can be set through the following functions, each of which accepts a numeric weight.

+* `setSelectionWeightPopular(weight)`

+* `setSelectionWeightStriking(weight)`

+* `setSelectionWeightMedium(weight)`

+* `setSelectionWeightSmall(weight)`

+* `setSelectionWeightsAll(weight)`: Assigns the given weight to all categories.

+## Configuration

 Constellation Sketcher can be configured through a set of functions.
-Each configuration function returns `ConstellationSketcher` so that calls can be chained (e.g. `ConstellationSketcher.chooseRandomConstellation().setAnimated(false).sketch()`).
+Each configuration function returns `ConstellationSketcher` so that calls can be chained (e.g. `ConstellationSketcher.setSelectionWeightsAll(1).chooseRandomConstellation().setAnimated(false).sketch()`).
 Configuration values are only guaranteed to affect future calls to `sketch()` or `slideshow()` and may but are not guaranteed to affect any animations currently in progress.

-* `ConstellationSketcher.setConstellation(constellation)`: Sets the name of the constellation that will be drawn next.

-* `ConstellationSketcher.chooseRandomConstellation()`: Randomly selects the next constellation to be drawn.

-* `ConstellationSketcher.getConstellation()`: Returns the name of the last constellation set.

 * `ConstellationSketcher.setAnimated(animated)`: Accepts a boolean.
 If true, constellations are drawn as an animation.
 If false, they are drawn immediately upon the start of drawing.